 A common concern among cat owners is understanding their pet’s litter box habits, specifically: how often should cats poop?
 While the answer can vary, a general guideline is that a healthy adult cat should pass stool once a day.

-The result should be a typical brown color, solid without being too hard, and passed without struggle or discomfort.
-Determining factors in how often a cat poops are any of the following:
+A typical bowel movement should be brown in color, firm without being too hard, and should be passed without any struggle or discomfort.
+Several factors can influence a cat’s bowel movements, including:

-- any medical conditions that are underlying and might affect gut health and motility
+- Any underlying medical conditions that could affect gut health and motility

 Red Flags in the Litter Box